How to Completely Empty Your Bladder in One Trip to the Bathroom

 - Self-catheterization is the last resort....you don't want to go there if you don't have to.

 - But if you do, positioning to self-cath is the hardest part.
 Experiment a little with what works best for you.
 It will certainly require some getting used to also.

 - Some women can put a bent leg up on the toilet, use a hand held a mirror in one hand and the lubricated catheter in the other and insert.
-Other women can squat down to within 10-12 inches of the floor, place a handheld mirror on the floor and insert.
+Some can squat down to within 10-12 inches of the floor, place a handheld mirror on the floor and insert.

-- Some women can sit on the toilet and bend back far enough and insert.
+- There are women who can sit on the toilet and bend back far enough and insert the catheter.

 - Still, others can lie down in bed, bring knees up to the chest and use a hand held mirror (or not) to insert.
 Once you get to know where your urethra is located, you can actually stand, spread your legs and insert, but that takes a while of practicing to get the hang of it.

 Self-Cathing Has Its Pros and Cons

-- The cons, of course, are possibly re-infecting yourself by using less than clean conditions and reusing catheters.
+- The cons, of course, are possibly re-infecting yourself by using less than clean conditions and by reusing catheters.
+Cost can be a factor if your insurance doesn't cover the cost.
 Self-catheters should be used once, and then thrown away.
+Bedside bags can be re-used but tubing should be discarded after one use to avoid spreading bacteria.

 - The pros are endless but include hours of comfort, extra sleep during the night, and reducing embarrassing moments.

 - The new small self-catheterizing devices which are advertised to go in your pocket or purse are ideal when away from home on short outings.
 They can get expensive because you are paying for the convenience.
 They are about the size of your thumb and come in packs of six.
-They work only for urine that is on its way out, right down at the exit, not for urine that is actually way up inside the bladder.
+They work only for urine that is on its way out, waiting right down at the exit, not for urine that is actually way up inside the bladder.

 - If the new small devices are to your liking, use them.